-Should I delete Windows setup files and update files?
+Should I delete Windows setup and update files?
 Although most computers these days come with a mighty hard drive, there could be a few instances where you can still run out of storage space.
 If that’s the case with you, your best bet would be to start deleting all the data that you no longer use.

 Plus, if you’ve wondered how to delete downloads or how to remove system junk more easily, you should definitely have a look at the built-in Disk Cleanup software provided by Windows itself.